robbynshaw/monads-gui/README.md

-# MonadHome
+# monads-gui

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.0.
+> The core interface app for the monads desktop server.

+> This app was built using Angular.
+Development help below...

 ## Development server